freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/generate-random-whole-numbers-within-a-range.english.md

 ## Description
 <section id='description'>
-Instead of generating a random number between zero and a given number like we did before, we can generate a random number that falls within a range of two specific numbers.
+Instead of generating a random whole number between zero and a given number like we did before, we can generate a random whole number that falls within a range of two specific numbers.
 To do this, we'll define a minimum number <code>min</code> and a maximum number <code>max</code>.
 Here's the formula we'll use.
 Take a moment to read it and try to understand what this code is doing:
 <code>Math.floor(Math.random() * (max - min + 1)) + min</code>